Eucharist: As a sacrifice

-In the Eucharist the same sacrifice that Jesus made only once on the cross is made present at every Mass.
-According to Compendium of the Catechism of the Catholic Church, "The Eucharist is the very sacrifice of the Body and Blood of the Lord Jesus which he instituted to perpetuate the sacrifice of the cross throughout the ages until his return in glory.
-Thus he entrusted to his Church this memorial of his death and Resurrection.
-It is a sign of unity, a bond of charity, a paschal banquet, in which Christ is consumed, the mind is filled with grace, and a pledge of future glory is given to us."
+In the Eucharist the same sacrifice that Jesus made only once on the cross is believed to be made present at every Mass.
+According to Compendium of the Catechism of the Catholic Church, "The Eucharist is the very sacrifice of the Body and Blood of the Lord Jesus which he instituted to perpetuate the sacrifice of the cross throughout the ages until his return in glory."